justinchoi001/liferay-learn-0/commerce/installation-and-upgrades/installation-guide/deploying-liferay-commerce-to-an-existing-liferay-installation/README.md

 1. Deploy the `LPKG` to the `${liferay.home}/deploy` folder.
     > To learn more about deploying applications to Liferay DXP, see [Liferay Home](https://help.liferay.com/hc/en-us/articles/360028712272-Liferay-Home).
 1. (_Subscribers only_) Deploy the activation key to the `${liferay.home}/deploy` folder.
-1. Verify that that the following message appears in the application server console:
+1. Verify the following message appears in the application server console:

     ```
     2019-08-09 00:25:10.662 INFO  [fileinstall-/../../liferay-dxp-7.1.10.1-sp1/osgi/marketplace][LPKGArtifactInstaller:202] The portal instance needs to be restarted to complete the installation of file:/../../liferay-dxp-7.1.10.1-sp1/osgi/marketplace/Liferay%20Commerce%20-%20API.lpkg